Harry Samuel Bickerton Brindley: Freemasonry

 After the war, Ponders End employees petitioned the Freemasons for a lodge to be named after Brindley.
 The request was successful, after it was supported by Winston Churchill.
 Brindley was chosen to be the first Master.

 Death and knighthood

 Brindley died on 28 March 1920.
-Three days after his death, Brindley was posthumously gazetted as a Knight of the British Empire.
+Three days after his death, Brindley was posthumously gazetted as a Knight Commander of the British Empire.